 If you have TPD insurance, you may be able to make a claim if you’re unable to work due to injury or illness.
 TPD benefits from a successful claim can provide you with an income replacement and help cover the costs of rehabilitation and retraining.

 Before claiming TPD, familiarise yourself with the policy definitions and eligibility criteria.
-Ensure you meet the superannuation fund TPD claim requirements, substantiating your inability to work due to injury or illness.
+Ensure you meet the superannuation fund TPD claim requirements, particularly the specific definition of ‘total and permanent disability’ within your policy, substantiating your inability to work due to injury or illness.

 Boost the likelihood of a successful TPD claim by collecting crucial documentation.
 Include medical reports, employment records, and documentation from treating doctors supporting your personal injury or illness.